liberland/docs/regulations/drafts/order-on-governance-2.md

    p) Reserves Law.

-### Article 32:

 ### Article 32: Set up government processes
-Set up the processes for the Provisional Government to act in a professional, responsible, transparent and positive manner, conducive to the high standards of modern governance and the purposes of Liberland.
+The Minister shall set up the processes for the Provisional Government to act in a professional, responsible, transparent, and positive manner, conducive to the high standards of modern governance and the purposes of Liberland.
 This shall include, but not be limited to the:

-a) inter-ministry legislative process for proposing new legisaltion to the Congress,
+   a) inter-ministry legislative process for proposing new legislation to the Congress,

    b) inter-ministry legislative process for proposing new Regulations,

-c) decision making processes of various kind (individual ministers and the Cabinet),
+   c) decision-making processes of various kinds (individual ministers and the Cabinet).

 ### Article 33: Set up the Liberland Blockchain

 #### Section 1: Blockchain functionality
-Make sure the Liberland blockchain is running up to standards of modern blockchains with at least the following features and circulmstances being true:
+Make sure the Liberland blockchain is running up to standards of modern blockchains with at least the following features and circumstances being true:

-a) there are at least 10 000 active individual addresses, not all KYCed,
+   a) there are at least 10,000 active individual addresses, not all KYCed,

    b) at least 65 percent of all citizens are onboarded,

    c) there are independent builders active on the chain,

    d) the cryptocurrencies are and remain exchangeable on at least one decentralized exchange,

    e) the chain is audited and there is a legal opinion regarding the non-security status of both tokens,

-f) there is a functional community around the chain and the online presence, like the landing page, the wiki and the blockchain frontend, are in place.
+   f) there is a functional community around the chain and the online presence, like the landing page, the wiki, and the blockchain frontend, are in place.

 #### Section 2: Decentralized autonomous government
 Set up the government processes on the blockchain to enable a seamless transition from the Provisional Government to the regular Government:

    a) Have the legislature (Referendum, Congress) online and functioning,

    b) Have the executive (Cabinet, Offices, Registries) online and functioning,

    c) Have the Senate online and functioning,

    d) Have the Judiciary online and functioning, including

       i)   the blockchain functionality for dispute resolution,

-   ii)  the frontend to use it,
+      ii)  the frontend to use the judiciary,

       iii) the marketplace for judges,

       iv)  the engine for traditional contract generation and management.

-e) the budgetting function including reporting, to be built together with the Minister of Finance.
+   e) the budgeting function including reporting, to be built together with the Minister of Finance.

+### Article 34: Liberland Metaverse
+Together with the Minister of Finance, ensure the Liberland Metaverse has a purpose and aids the primary effort of settling and running the real-life country.
+Ensure it becomes economically net-positive.
+If this should become long-term impossible, have it discontinued.